Paavo Nurmi: Early life

 In the army, Nurmi quickly impressed in the athletic competitions: While others marched, Nurmi ran the whole distances with a rifle on his shoulder and a backpack full of sand.
 Nurmi's stubbornness caused him difficulties with his non-commissioned officers, but he was favoured by the superior officers, despite his refusal to take the military oath even at the threat of a court-martial.
-As the unit commander Hugo Österman was a known sports aficionado, Nurmi and few other athletes were given free time to practice.
+As the unit commander Hugo Österman was a known sports aficionado, Nurmi and a few other athletes were given free time to practice.
 Nurmi improvised new training methods in the army barracks; he ran behind trains, holding on to the rear bumper, to stretch his stride, and used heavy iron-clad army boots to strengthen his legs.
 Nurmi soon began setting personal bests and got close for the Olympic selection.
 In March 1920, he was promoted to corporal (alikersantti).
-On 29 May 1920, he set his first national record on the 3000 m and went on to win the 1500 m and the 5000 m at the Olympic trials in July.
+On 29 May 1920, he set his first national record in 3,000 m and went on to win the 1,500 m and the 5,000 m at the Olympic trials in July.